 Contact us with any questions you may have, or to find out more about the certification process.

 ISO 45001 is the new internationally recognized Occupational Health & Safety standard.
-ISO 45001 is newly released and will replace AS/NZS 4801 and OHSAS 18001, as these standards will be withdrawn over the next few years.
+It’s newly released and will replace AS/NZS 4801 and OHSAS 18001, as these standards from Australia will be withdrawn over the next few years.

 The durations for implementing ISO 45001 will vary from company to company based on the variability of the appetite for change, the level of buy-in and the positive culture.